eessaarrtt/Dataset-Creation-tool-for-LoRA-training/README_EN.md

 ### Main Components:

-- **Prompt Generation**: Uses Gemini or OpenAI to analyze reference and sample images
+- **Prompt Generation**: Uses Gemini, OpenAI or Grok to analyze reference and sample images
 - **Image Generation**: Creates new images through the Wavespeed API
 - **Caption Generation**: Automatically creates detailed captions for LoRA training
 - **Dataset Packaging**: Creates a zip archive with images and captions